 Change will happen; let’s plan for it.

-As architects how can we plan to anticipate change long-term for a private house, an institutional building owner or even limiting turnover of a commercial lease tenants?
-Ideally people and buildings can change together.
+As architects how can we anticipate long-term change of a private house or an institutional building owner?
+Can we, as architects, limit turnover of a commercial lease tenants?
+Typically, people and buildings change together.

 Tactics developers can use to plan for change.

-For commercial owners, we consider how a design can work with the tactics of our client’s ownership plan; an apartment project can be design for condo conversion as an exit strategy.
+For commercial owners, we consider how a design can work with the tactics of our client’s ownership plan.
+For example, an apartment project can be designed for condo conversion as an exit strategy.

-Our experience has also shown us how a shared facility building concept can create a place where an building owner can grow their own tenants for a next phase projects.
-Prep Atlanta, started as a shared kitchen facility for food trucks then evolved into a business incubator because the tenants could grow within the facility.
-Now the Owner has finished the next phase building with larger kitchens allowing tenants from the first facility to grow into the second.
-Imagine the bank approaching a developer to tell them they really need to start the next phase and the local politicians saying the building department will help however possible to get the building on line to create jobs.
+Our experience has also shown us how a shared facility building concept can create an opportunity for building owners to grow their own tenants for a next phase projects.
+Prep Atlanta started as a shared kitchen facility for food trucks.
+It then evolved into a business incubator, because the tenants could grow within the facility.
+Now, the owner has finished the next phase building with larger kitchens, allowing tenants from the first facility to grow into the second.
+Imagine the bank approaching a developer to tell them they really need to start the next phase.
+Imagine the local politicians agreeing that the building department will help however possible to get the building on line to create jobs.